afmika/afQuanta/README.md

 * toffoli

 ## Measure
-In this example we measure the output state according to the probability of having each state
+In this example, we are measuring the output state based on the probability of having each state
 ```Haskell
 measured =
 	let